auth0/docs/articles/tokens/jwt.md

 # JSON Web Token

 ::: note
-For more information on all the types of tokens used by Auth0, see [Tokens](/tokens).
+This doc describes the general use of JSON Web Tokens (JWTs).
+For info on the different types of tokens and how to use them with Auth0, see [Tokens](/tokens).
 :::

 JSON Web Token (JWT), pronounced "jot", is an open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.